cloudflare/cloudflare-docs/archetypes/tutorial.md

 title: '{{ replace .File.ContentBaseName `-` ` ` | title }}'
 ---

-# Tutorial title.
-Second-person imperative verb phrase that reflects user goal or job-to-be-done
+# # Tutorial title.
+Second-person imperative verb phrase that reflects user goal or job-to-be-done.
+For example, 'Create a Worker' or 'Build a Pages application'.

 {{<tutorial-date-info>}}